St. Johns River State College

-St. Johns River State College is a public college in Northeast Florida with campuses in Palatka, St. Augustine, and Orange Park.
-Founded in 1958 (for organizational purposes) as St. Johns River Junior College, it is part of the Florida College System and one of several colleges in the system designated a "state college", meaning they can offer more bachelor degrees than traditional community colleges.
+St. Johns River State College is a public college in Northeast Florida, United States, with campuses in Palatka, St. Augustine, and Orange Park.
+Founded in 1958 (for organizational purposes) as St. Johns River Junior College, a historically black college, it is part of the Florida College System.
+It is one of several colleges in the system designated in 2001 as a "state college", meaning they can offer more bachelor degrees and academic programs than traditional community colleges.

 It is accredited by the Southern Association of Colleges and Schools.
-Florida School of the Arts, Florida's first state-sponsored arts school, is housed within the Palatka Campus.
+Florida School of the Arts, Florida's first state-sponsored arts school, is housed within the Palatka campus.